Exclusive: Iran steps up weapons lifeline to Syria's Assad: envoys

 The senior Western diplomat said that the Syrian civil war was becoming “more and more sectarian,” with Sunnis - an increasing number of whom come from Iraq - battling Shi‘ites and members of Assad’s Alawite sect, an offshoot of Shi‘ite Islam.

-Ali al-Moussawi, Iraqi Prime Minister Nuri al-Maliki’s media adviser, strongly denied the allegations, saying on Wednesday: “No, such a thing never happened.”
+Ali al-Moussawi, Iraqi Prime Minister Nuri al-Maliki’s media adviser, strongly denied the allegations, saying on Wednesday: “No, such a thing never happened.
+Weapons did not and will not be transferred from Iran to Syria through Iraq, whether by land or by air.”

 Russia, diplomats said, also remained a key arms supplier for Assad.
 Unlike Iran, neither Syria nor Russia is subject to a U.N. ban on arms trade and are therefore not in violation of any U.N. rules when conducting weapons commerce.
 But accepting Iranian arms would be a violation of the U.N.
 Iran sanctions.